example42/puppetguide-slides/_slides/Language_basics/Resources.md

 With the command ```puppet resource``` we can represent the current status of a system's resources in Puppet language (note this can be done for any resource, even the ones not managed by Puppet):

-To show all the exisiting users on a system (or only the root user):
+To show all the existing users on a system (or only the root user):

     puppet resource user
     puppet resource user root